 I like to write.
 Obviously.
-Here’s a collection of short pieces of rambling thoughts.
+Here’s a collection.

 The opening of my flash fiction piece, “Lily and Todd.”